na-na-hi/renget/archive/an-guide.md

 `[ Style: senses, visceral, descriptive ]`
 A way of getting the AI to be descriptive.
 Using `[ Style: ]`.
 You can sort of guide the prose style with this one.
 Its effect is based on what you put in it.
-But... it really depends. _Most_ of the time, you can't abruptly change how the AI write, as Storytext matter far more—So, think this as an 'blunt' way of doing it.
+But... it really depends. _Most_ of the time, you can't abruptly change how the AI write, as Storytext matter far more—So, think of this as a 'blunt' way of doing it.
 You don't have as much control as writing/shaping the prose yourself.
 But it's convenient enough.
 It can also help the AI 'get' what style you're going for, like `[ Style: stirring, visual-colors-objects-garments-details, eye-catching, raw, concrete ]`

 `[ Knowledge: being mind-controlled; Style: scene, simple ]`